ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

       - `identifier` is the name of the name of the {{site.data.keyword.cos_short}} service (`log-analysis-cos`),
       - `access_key_id` and `secret_access_key` are found in the service credentials created earlier.
       - `cosEndpoint` is a private endpoint to access the {{site.data.keyword.cos_short}} bucket.
-6. Click **Create**. _The service provisioning may take upto 5 minutes.
+6. Click **Create**. _The service provisioning may take up to 5 minutes.
 You can continue with the other steps of the tutorial_.
 7. Once the service is provisioned, go to **Manage** to retrieve the user name and password for the cluster.
 You may need to reset the cluster password.
 8. Under **Service credentials**, create **New credential**.
    * Provide `iae-for-log-analysis` as the credential name.